 Pru had long since parted from Hal, who had moved to Maine and settled into becoming the fine carpenter he was meant to be.
 Abe lived mostly with him.
-And Pru was definitely a reporter.
-Still based in Boston, she was coming to Washington to work on a book.
-It was to be about abortion, which was now legal everywhere — or rather, the book was about the right-to-life movement, which was determined to make abortion illegal again.
+Pru was definitely a reporter.
+Still Boston-based, she was coming to Washington to work on a book.
+It was to be about abortion, now legal everywhere — or rather, the book was about the right-to-life movement, which was determined to make abortion illegal again.

 The Washington Star came to my rescue.
-The newspaper had recently run a story about a Vietnamese refugee, one of whom was a former general, who had come as a refugee to America after his army (and ours) lost the war to their Communist enemies.
+It had recently run a story about area Vietnamese refugees, one of whom was a former general, who had come to America after his army (and ours) lost the war to their Communist enemies.
 He was, it said, now running a restaurant in northern Virginia called the Three Continents.

 The man’s name seemed familiar.
 So I did some checking– and yes, it was General Ngoc Loan, the one from the world-famous front page execution photo.
-I looked up the exact address in the phone book, and drove past it to be sure.
+I gotthe exact address in the phone book, and drove past it to be sure.